Victoria is adopting a new approach to water delivery entitlements in declared systems

 River Murray delivery risks

-In the River Murray downstream of the Barmah Choke, there has always been a risk of not being able to deliver all the water that people are entitled toduring peak demand periods over summer and autumn.
-The river is actively managed to avoid rationing water users wherever possible.
-However, a shortfall can happen if there is either:
+In the River Murray downstream of Barmah, there has always been a risk of not being able to deliver all the water that people are entitled to during peak demand periods over summer and autumn.
+The river is actively managed to avoid restricting water users wherever possible.

 • a heatwave and a sudden spike in demand (a delivery shortfall)